 The first search engines most people think of are Google, Yahoo, or Bing, but there are so many more!
 Facebook, YouTube, AOL, DuckDuckGo, and even Kiddle, which is specifically for kids using search, are all distinguished search engines.

 SEO strives to make efforts and changes to existing websites as well to result in a website being shown in a higher placement on search engine results pages (aka SERPs), also known as “first page placements.”
-There are two main divisions of SEO – organic and local.
+There are two main divisions of SEO – organic seo services and local seo services.

 Organic vs Local SEO